Nassau County, FL Property Crime Rates and Non-Violent Crime Maps

 • In Santa Rosa County, FL, crime costs $27 per person, which is $18 less than in Nassau County

-The table below shows the total cost of crime to the residents of Nassau County for the year 2025 along with the projected cost per resident.
+The table below breaks the property-crime total into its four offenses for Nassau County, with the projected cost per resident.

 Crime